jhinnen1/naturepoints-v2/README.md

 The Nature Points application is a public facing Web application designed to encourage people to get outside to experience the health benefits from spending time in nature.
-This repository is for the user interface which will be coded in HTML/CSS/JavaScript/etc.
+This repository is for the user interface.